Chemex Coffee Brewing – History and Tutorial

 At this point, you can stir the coffee with a wooden spoon.

-#7 Add Rest of Water
+#7 Add the Rest of the Water

 Continue adding water gradually.
 Do not fill it to the very top.
 Always allow at least an inch of room at the top.
 Stop pouring the water when you’ve reached your desired amount of coffee.
 Using a digital scale will prevent you from using too much water.